naasking/AutoDiffSharp/README.md

 When you only want one of the derivatives, the ϵ coefficient of all other parameters would be zero, and all of those array slots filled with zeroes would stay zero throughout the whole computation.
 So toss them out!

 Create a specialized `Number` type that doesn't incur any array allocations at all by replacing `Derivatives` with a single `System.Double` corresponding to the one parameter that's being differentiated.
 That parameter gets a 1 as the extra term when differentiating, the rest all start with 0.
+See `Dual.cs` for an implementation of this type:

+    public readonly struct Dual
+    {
+        public readonly double Magnitude;
+        public readonly double Derivative;

+        internal Number(double m, double d)
+        {
+            this.Magnitude = m;
+            this.Derivative = d;
+        }
+    }

-So while you can only differentiate with respect to one variable at a time with this more specialized `Number` type, you only need to carry around an extra double for each step in the calculation.
+So while you can only differentiate with respect to one variable at a time with `Dual`, you only need to carry around an extra double for each step in the calculation.
 This would be very efficient!

+# Reverse Mode Automatic Differentiation

+The above description is for forward-mode AD, but there's a dual representation of forward mode with properties that can replace the vector representation above with an abstraction that takes only linear space.
+This is called reverse mode automatic differentiation.
+Instead of computing the derivative alongside the value, we instead construct a *continuation* that computes the derivatives *backwards*, see `Codual.cs`:

+    public readonly struct Codual
+    {
+        public readonly double Magnitude;
+        public readonly Action<double> Derivative;

+        internal Number(double m, Action<double> d)
+        {
+            this.Magnitude = m;
+            this.Derivative = d;
+        }

+        public static Codual operator +(Codual lhs, Codual rhs) => new Codual(lhs.Magnitude + rhs.Magnitude, dx =>
+            {
+                lhs.Derivative(dx);
+                rhs.Derivative(dx);
+            });

+        public static Codual operator *(Codual lhs, Codual rhs) => new Codual(lhs.Magnitude * rhs.Magnitude, dx =>
+            {
+                lhs.Derivative(dx * rhs.Magnitude);
+                rhs.Derivative(dx * lhs.Magnitude);
+            });
+    }

+The advantage here is that the continuation eliminates the need to build NxM arrays to track the derivative vectors, while still retaining the ability to compute the derivatives of all input parameters simultaneously.

+In general, forward-mode AD is best suited for functions of type R->R<sup>N</sup>, which are functions of a single real number to an output of a set of real numbers, where reverse mode AD is best suited for functions of type R<sup>N</sup>->R. The latter type are pretty common in machine learning these days.